Applicability of Admiralty and Maritime Law to Pleasure Boats and Jet Skis

 Once the practitioner determines that admiralty law applies to a claim involving a pleasure boat or a jet ski, several options are available on how to proceed with the handling of the case.
 The first option is to decide in which court to file the action, should the need arise.
 An admiralty claim may be filed in state or federal court.
 It also may be filled in a state court of proper venue pursuant to the “saving to suitors” clause of 28 U.S.C. § 1333.

 The plaintiff may elect to file his maritime claim in a federal court of proper venue pursuant to 28 U.S.C. § 1333.
 Since federal courts have original jurisdiction over admiralty claims, the requirements for diversity jurisdiction to do not have to be satisfied.
 Accordingly, complete diversity between the parties does not have to exist.
 Moreover, there is no minimum amount of $75,000.00 in controversy requirement for bringing a recreational boating claim in federal court.
-In other words, a recreational boating claim filled in federal court does not have to exceed the sum or value of $75,000.00.
+In other words, a recreational boating claim filed in federal court does not have to exceed the sum or value of $75,000.00.

 The practitioner needs to consider the advantages and disadvantages in determining which court to file.
 For example, if a case is brought in federal court pursuant to the federal court’s admiralty jurisdiction and designated an admiralty and maritime claim under Rule 9(h) of the Federal Rules of Civil Procedure, then neither party is entitled to a trial by jury on the plaintiff’s causes of action.
 Fed.
 R. Civ.
 P. 38(e).
 Depending on the facts and circumstances of each case, a jury trial may not be advantageous for a plaintiff and a judge-tried case may be strategically more advantageous.
 An additional consideration is how long it takes in federal court as compared to state court for a matter to be tried.